nclarius/pyPL/README.md

 # Small Print

-© 2021-2023 Natalie Clarius \<natalie_clarius@yahoo.de\> [nclarius.github.io](https://nclarius.github.io/)
+© 2021-2024 Natalie Clarius \<natalie_clarius@yahoo.de\> [nclarius.github.io](https://nclarius.github.io/)

 This work is licensed under the GNU General Public License v3.0.
 This program comes with absolutely no warranty.
 This is free software, and you are welcome to redistribute and/or modify it under certain conditions.

-I am glad to receive comments, bug reports and improvement suggestions via GitHub issues or e-mail to clarius@informatik.uni-tuebingen.de.
+I am glad to receive comments, bug reports and improvement suggestions via GitHub issues or e-mail to natalie.clarius@student.uni-tuebingen.de.